-2.58 In order to successfully implement a transaction, both parties or their agents must send accurate and complete instructions for the payment of cash and/or the transfer of securities to their settlement institution in good time for those instructions to be matched and implemented on the intended settlement date.
+In order to successfully implement a transaction, both parties or their agents must send accurate and complete instructions for the payment of cash and/or the transfer of securities to their settlement institution in good time for those instructions to be matched and implemented on the intended settlement date.
 In the case of a repo, a settlement instruction from each party typically needs to be sent for each leg.
 Delaying instruction of the repurchase leg until closer to the repurchase date reduces the time to correct any problem highlighted by a mismatch at the settlement institution (although Confirmation and affirmation should limit such problems to operations errors).
 Where a repo has a long term to maturity, there is also the risk that impact of any undetected problem may be compounded during any delay in discovery.
 In the case of a forward repo, these considerations also apply to the purchase leg.
 However, it may not be possible to immediately instruct the repurchase leg of a repo, where it is a floating-rate or open transaction, unless the settlement institution allows instructions to be updated.
-Similarly, it may not be possible to instruct the purchase leg of a forward repo where only the class of collateral securities rather than the specific issue(s) has been agreed at the start (see Annex I, Part 2, paragraph XX).
+Similarly, it may not be possible to instruct the purchase leg of a forward repo where only the class of collateral securities rather than the specific issue(s) has been agreed at the start (see Annex I, Part 2).
 It is therefore best practice for parties to instruct settlement of both legs of a repo as soon as possible after execution of the transaction and no later than the end of the transaction date, provided all the settlement details are known at the start or the settlement institution allows instructions to be updated when known.
+If, for whatever reason, the repurchase leg is not instructed at the same time as the purchase leg, it is best practice for parties to make it clear in the instruction of the purchase leg whether the transaction is for term or is open.
+It is also best practice for parties to use the :22F indicator field in SWIFT messages, or the equivalent field in other messaging standards, to identify an instruction which is for the settlement of a leg of a repo.

 Best practice recommendation.
 It is best practice for parties to instruct settlement of both legs of a repo as soon as possible after execution of the transaction and no later than the end of the transaction date, provided all the settlement details are known at the start or the settlement institution allows instructions to be updated when known.
+If the repurchase leg is not instructed at the same time as the purchase leg, parties should try to make it clear in the instruction of the purchase leg whether the transaction is for term or is open.
+It is also best practice for parties to use the relevant indicator field in instructions to identify the settlement of a leg of a repo.

-- 2.59 Standard settlement instructions (SSI) are sets of essential settlement - parameters that one party sends to another, including a list of that party's settlement agents for each type of security, their agent's identification codes, their cash and securities account numbers and addresses, and the settlement system for each type of security.
+2.59 Standard settlement instructions (SSI) are sets of essential settlement parameters that one party sends to another, including a list of that party's settlement agents for each type of security, their agent's identification codes, their cash and securities account numbers and addresses, and the settlement system for each type of security.
 The use of SSI facilitates straight-through processing (STP).
 It is therefore best practice for parties to provide SSI to each other.
 If an SSI is to be amended, notification of the amendment should be made to other party as soon as possible and well before the intended settlement date.